pavelccz/flexbox_sass_rails/README.md

 # flexbox_sass_rails

 This ruby gem gives you a set of classes you can use to create a responsive flexbox grid in your rails application.
 It is very similar to [angular material](https://material.angularjs.org) flexbox classes.
-It's written in sass, you can specify breakpoints for different viewport widths.
+It's written in sass, you can specify breakpoints for different media query ranges.

 Note that this project is still a work in progress.
 The released version contains only features that should work perfectly.
 There is just a basic set of flexbox classes, but more will be added soon.